murattdogan/okta-oidc-spa-osw-aspnet/README.md

 ##Solution architecture
 The Visual Studio solution is made of 2 projects:
-- **SinglePageWebApp** is a single page web application where most (if not all) of the action occurs in the Views/Home/Index.cshtml page (along with the Scripts/single-page.js JavaScript file)
+- **SinglePageWebApp** is a single page web application where most (if not all) of the action occurs in the Views/Home/Index.cshtml page (along with the Scripts/single-page.js JavaScript file).
+This project is the __Client__ in OAuth2 lingo.
 - **WebApi** is an ASP.NET Web API project that exposes 2 endpoints:  **/unprotected** and **/protected**.
 The **/unprotected** endpoint can be called by anonymous or non-authorized users, but the **/protected** endpoint can only be accessed by authenticated users who are members of pre-configured Okta groups.
+This project is the __Resource Server__ in OAuth2 lingo.

 ##Pre-requisites